d4x337/reloaded/README.md

 Special Thanks
 ------------

-SOON
+Family, friends, colleagues and to some women that have been my inspiration and strength with their deep love.
+I hope to have the change to return your priceless emotive support.
+Just some names to maintain their privacy, each one have been very special to me in their own way, no competition or compares because you have been just awesome.
+Thank you  Paola, Camilla, Frederique and Kim <3

 Donating
 --------

-Direct donations to:
+You can contribute also with Direct donations in order to improve and accelerate developments.
+Transfer to:

+NL48 ABNA 0459 2935 32
+or
+IT18E0760105138231481831485

-Bitcoin donations may be sent to: TBD
+Anonymous Bitcoin donations may be sent to: TBD

 Copyright (c) 2013-2019 Davide Gonnella, released under the [New BSD License](https://github.com/d4x337/reloaded/tree/master/LICENSE).